tupleblog/tupleblog.github.io/_posts/2014-12-13-know-tuple.md

 ### Why named Tuple?

 We use `Python` for coding.
-Tuple is one type of data that python provide and we think this is a pretty good name so we chose this name for our blog.
+Tuple is one type of data that python provides and we think this is a pretty good name so we chose this name for our blog.